awsdocs/aws-net-developer-guide/doc_source/deployment-tool-deploy.md

 The following sections show some examples of deployments to AWS\.
 The examples use rudimentary applications, the `[default]` credentials profile, and the default settings that are provided by the deployment tool\.

+For an example that demonstrates deployment projects, see the blog post [Deployment Projects with the new AWS \.NET Deployment Experience](https://aws.amazon.com/blogs/developer/dotnet-deployment-projects/)\.

 **Topics**
 + [Deploying to Elastic Beanstalk](deployment-tool-deploy-beanstalk.md)
 + [Deploying to Amazon ECS](deployment-tool-deploy-ecs.md)